flaxsearch/BioSolr/spot/spot-ontology/spot-ontology-document-indexer/README.md

-# SPOT Ontology indexer
+# SPOT document indexer

+This directory contains the document indexer application, which creates an example index of documents annotated with ontology references, including labels for child, parent and related ontology nodes.

-This directory contains the indexer classes, which are both standalone java applications.
-The `mvn package` command will build a fat jar containing all of the libraries required to run the indexers.
+The `mvn package` command will build a fat jar containing all of the libraries required to run the indexer.

-## Indexing ontologies

-The ontology indexer application has been moved to the `spot-ontology-indexer-standalone` directory.
-This contains a standalone generic ontology indexer application.

 ## Indexing the documents

 The document indexer can be run using the following command:

-    java -cp spot-ontology-indexer.jar uk.co.flax.biosolr.ontology.documents.DocumentIndexer indexer.yml
+    java -jar spot-ontology-indexer.jar indexer.yml

 where `indexer.yml` points to a file similar to the example file file in the config subdirectory.